-The Ambari install wizard attempts to assign the slave components (DataNodes, NodeManagers, and RegionServers) to appropriate hosts in your cluster.
+The Ambari install wizard assigns the slave components (DataNodes, NodeManagers, and RegionServers) to appropriate hosts in your cluster.
 It also attempts to select hosts for installing the appropriate set of clients.

 1. Use all or none to select all of the hosts in the column or none of the hosts, respectively.